RigoLigoRLC/CrustaneRev/README.md

 - `totp_qr`

   CrustaneRev contains a shared-secret TOTP-based admin authentication utility.
-If you want to, for example, nuke the database, you may utilize this feature to make sure nobody else can.
+If you want to, for example, nuke the database with a single command sent to the bot in a public chat, you may utilize this feature to make sure nobody else can do the same.

   When launching CrustaneRev with this command argument, you'll get a QR Code in terminal, generated based on hashed bot secret, and you can scan the QR code with apps like Google Authenticator to get a TOTP challenge code that can be used later for verifying administrator identity.